Comprehensive Faculty Workload Policy

 Faculty teaching team taught courses will each be granted the full credit for the course if both (or all) faculty are present for the entire course.
 Otherwise, each faculty member in a two person team taught course will receive either 50% of the credits assigned for that course plus a standard published stipend or 75% of the credits assigned for that course or a course remission after teaching two such courses.
 Credit assignments for team taught courses with more than two faculty teaching will be assigned by the Dean in consultation with the department chair.
 All team taught courses must have the prior approval of the Dean.

 Overloads should be considered the exception not the norm.
-Any faculty member granted a remission (see “5” below), except those which are provided for in the governance documents of the College, should normally not be eligible to teach an overload.
+Any faculty member granted a remission (see “5” below), except those which are provided for in the governance documents of the University, should normally not be eligible to teach an overload.
 Overloads will be paid at the appropriate, published rate.
 The Deans will provide the Provost a report on overloads each semester.

 Remissions are normally granted for the following purposes: